-We used the SWOT framework to analyze the ICT organization's strengths, weaknesses, opportunities and threats as shown in Figure: 1
+We used the SWOT framework to analyze the ICT organization's strengths, weaknesses, opportunities and threats as shown in Figure: 1 below:

-Client satisfaction Under resourced or Limited Resources Good understanding of the core busin ess (Staff & Equipment) by ICT staff Security stance falls short of best practice Adequate controls and procedures are э Diversity of inherited technical consistently applied (Policies & architecture Procedures) Lack of Urgency in Policy Implementation Increasing dependence on ICT by the IT is not a decision maker business 1 1 ¦ 5 W 2 т Involvement of ICT in organisation's The lack of representation in decision decision making process (ICT being a making committees like EXCO. business enabler) Business Units making decisions and New technologies can provide new commitments which impact on ICT functionality and business value.
-Department without consultation Increasing ICT literacy of users Limited Staff/IT Resources Cost saving through ICT systems Turnaround time in acquiring new technology ·
+1. High levels of staff commitment Under resourced or Limited Resources (Staff & Equipment) 2.
+Client satisfaction Security stance falls short of best practice 3.
+Good understanding of the core business by ICT staff Diversity of inherited technical architecture 4.
+Adequate controls and procedures consistently applied .
+Lack of Urgency in Policy Implementation (Policies & Procedures) IT is not a decision maker 5.
+Increasing dependence on ICT by the business S W 0 Т 1.
+Involvement of ICT in 1.
+The lack of representation in decision decision organisation's making making committees EXCO. process (ICT being a business enabler) 2.
+Business Units making decisions and 2.
+New technologies can provide new commitments which impact functionality and business value. on ICT Department without consultation 3.
+Increasing ICT literacy of users 3.
+Limited Staff/IT Resources 4.
+Cost saving through ICT systems 4.
+Turnaround time in acquiring technology 5.
+Rapid Changes In Technology.
+6. Abuse of ICT Resources 7.
+ICT not regarded as a business partner.